By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg College

-Of all the European nations facing the Atlantic Ocean, none would ordinarily have seemed to have greater advantages for entering the race for North American exploration than England: better than the Spanish, better than the French, better than the Dutch.
-Survey the early English settlements in North America and meet the entrepreneurs who laid the groundwork for a nation.
+Of all the European nations facing the Atlantic Ocean, ordinarily, none seemed to have greater advantages for entering the race for North American exploration than England: better than the Spanish, the French, or the Dutch.
+Early English settlements in North America and entrepreneurs laid the groundwork for a nation.

-To start your journey, step back to the 15th century, before the first English settlements in North America.
+The start of this journey begins in the 15th century, before the first English settlements in North America.
 The English enjoyed a westerly location in the Atlantic Ocean.
-They had a population with a long history of seafaring, and, after 1494, an ambitious new ruling family—the Tudors—whose first King, Henry VII, was eager to attach glory and respectability to his kingdom.
-In fact, a handful of English adventurers did follow quickly in the wake of Christopher Columbus, but few of those adventurers yielded anything.
+They had a population with a long history of seafaring, and after 1494, an ambitious new ruling family—the Tudors—whose first King, Henry VII, was eager to attach glory and respectability to his kingdom.
+A handful of English adventurers followed quickly in the wake of Christopher Columbus, but few of those adventurers yielded anything.

-King Henry VII was succeeded in 1509 by his son—Henry VIII—a spoiled self-indulgent brat who spent money like there was no tomorrow, and who treated the slightest disagreement with tyrannical rage and cruelty.
+King Henry VII was succeeded in 1509 by his son—Henry VIII—a spoiled, self-indulgent brat who spent money with abandon and who treated the slightest disagreement with tyrannical rage and cruelty.
 For instance, when his queen—Spanish princess, Catherine of Aragon—failed to produce an heir on-schedule, Henry tried to divorce her.
 When the Pope, as head of the Catholic Church, refused to grant the divorce, Henry announced that he no longer recognized the authority of the Pope.
-He enlisted his kingdom in support of the new Protestant Reformation movement, and allowed his officials to create a new Protestant church for his kingdom, the Church of England.
+He enlisted his kingdom in support of the new Protestant Reformation movement and allowed his officials to create a new Protestant church for his kingdom, the Church of England.

 The Confusion of the Tudors